Great Lakes Creative Producers Lab

 The call is open to producers from one of the following countries; Uganda, Kenya, Rwanda, Burundi, Tanzania, and Ethiopia.

-Only one project per applicant is accepted for submission and can be in English or French.
+Only one project per applicant is accepted for submission and can only be in English.

 .